daos-stack/daos/docs/admin/administration.md

 reintegrate an excluded engine.

-After one or more DAOS engines being excluded, the DAOS agent cache needs to be refresh.
+After one or more DAOS engines being excluded, the DAOS agent cache needs to be refreshed.
 For detailed information, please refer to the [1][System Deployment documentation].
 Before refreshing the DAOS Agent cache, it should be checked that the exclusion information has been spread to the Management Service leader.
-This could be done thanks to the `dump-attachinfo` sub-command of the `daos_agent`
+This could be done using the `dump-attachinfo` sub-command of the `daos_agent`
 executable:

 ```bash